Guidance

 All GP practices in England must ensure their staff receive training in learning disability and autism, including how to interact appropriately with people with a learning disability and autistic people.

-This requirement was introduced by the Health and Care Act 2022 in July last year.
+This requirement was introduced by the Health and Care Act in July 2022.

 The CQC cannot tell practices specifically how to meet their legal requirements in relation to training, and while NHS England and ICBs may share the government’s training programme preference and encourage uptake, it is ultimately for practices to determine how their staff are trained to meet their legal requirements.